esl/mq-summit-page/_talks/an-introduction-to-messaging-in-valkey.md

   * Sidekiq
   * KEDA
 * What performance they can expect out of Valkey
-* How to get involved with Valkey"
+* How to get involved with Valkey

 **Target Audience:**
 - This session targets folks interested performance in messaging as well as those looking to build lighter weight systems.